-How to reach those 21 reviews in a post-incentivised world?
-It is a well known fact that number of reviews stop mattering after 21 reviews.
-After that, it’s the amount of stars you have.
-We all know that almost everyone was using same strategy for growing Private label business on Amazon and getting those initial reviews, so I am gonna try to explain how to launch and promote new products on Amazon.
+How to reach those 21 reviews in a post-incentivized world?
+It is a well-known fact that the number of reviews stops mattering after 21 reviews.
+After that, it’s the number of stars you have.
+We all know that almost everyone was using the same strategy for growing Private label business on Amazon and getting those initial reviews, so I am gonna try to explain how to launch and promote new products on Amazon.

 Unfortunately or luckily, those days are over.
-No more discounts in exchange for review.
-Unfortunately for sellers who were “gaming the system”, by generating lots of reviews in a day and luckily for majority of sellers with high quality products.
+No more discounts in exchange for the review.
+Unfortunately for sellers who were “gaming the system”, by generating lots of reviews in a day and luckily for a majority of sellers with high-quality products.
 Now, we just have to think smarter and work harder to make sales happen.

 How I launched and promoted new Amazon product?

 I was thinking, testing and at the end discovered that Facebook is a more than a way to validate a product idea as well as build a following to get a nice sales spike when you launch.